 - Pump within 15-20 minutes after a feeding to ensure you don’t take food away from your baby’s next feeding.

 - There are no hard rules about how long you need to pump.
-If you only have 5 minutes, then pump for that long.
+If you only have 5 minutes, then make your pumping session for that long.

 - If you have a full 15 minutes, don’t stop pumping just because you stop getting milk.
-The continued stimulation after your breasts are empty tell them to make more milk.
+The continued stimulation after your breasts are empty tell them to make more milk flow.